sjmignot/sceance/README.md

 ### Customize theaters.txt

-By default, the theaters.txt file contains a set of my favorite Parisian movie theaters.
-If you live somewhere else (or want to add your own set of favorite theaters), you have to customize the file: you can find it in the data subfolder of the sceance package.
+By default, the theaters file is based on a set of my favorite Parisian movie theaters.
+If you live somewhere else (or want to add your own set of favorite theaters), you have to customize (or create your own file): you can find it in the `data/theaters` subfolder of the sceance package.
+If you have a list

 ### Customize watchlist.txt